 Of course, the Collegiate Partners network does not cover every scholarship or every school.
 But these partner institutions have shown a commitment to treating financial aid fairly—valuable information for families and scholarship providers alike.
 Whether you’re a scholarship applicant or a funder, it’s vital to learn in advance how your funds will be treated by a given institution.

 As you can tell from the disparate ways of dealing with it, displacement can seem overwhelming for students and families navigating the world of financial aid.
 When it comes down to it, there are really three vital questions to ask.

 1. Does my college practice either partial or full displacement?

 If the answer from the financial aid office is “no,” you’re in the clear.

 2. If displacement is practiced, will the college reduce loans first?

 This is the best-case scenario if a school answers “yes” to the first question.
 If they’re going to reduce any part of the financial aid package, you want it to be the amount of loan aid, not grant aid.
 (That way, even though you’re losing out on some funds, they’re funds you’d have to pay back after graduation.)

 3. Do I have to use my private scholarship for this year’s tuition?

 Financial aid packages differ wildly, and so do private scholarship guidelines and restrictions.
-If you find yourself facing the possibility of displacement, contact both your school and your scholarship provider to explore your options.
+As COVID-19 impacts students’ and families’ plans, schools and scholarship providers are tending to be more flexible about deferring aid; if you find yourself facing the possibility of displacement, contact both your school and your scholarship provider to explore your options.
 It may be possible to defer the funds to a subsequent year when your need may change; it may also be possible to use the funds for books, room and board or other fees not reflected in your aid package.